ewilsey/MART441/HW-3/readme.md

  misspell words in the heat of the moment, but makes more to fix in the long run if I used the variable more than once.
 Also, case matters.

-#homework assignment and how
+#Homework assignment issues and how I managed them:
- I play a lot of adventure games.
-So I think I'll make something workable; at least the story will be cool.
- Could not add a background image as it covered the document.write.
+ I could not add an image as the background because it covers the DOM.
- Attempting to use hero-image format from hw-1, the image is not showing up even though I replicated the style.css and divs.
+ Attempting to use the hero-image format doesn't work either because the image is not showing up even though I replicated the link, style.css and div from HW-1.

 #Live Site:
 [HW-3](https://ewilsey.github.io/MART441/HW-3/)